ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 ## Tool Sets

-Tool Sets are essntially pre-created configurations that can be used by particular RTE fields.
-Toolset includes settings for upload directory, enabled toolbar elements and initial field height.
+Tool Sets are essentially pre-created configurations that can be used by particular RTE fields.
+Tool sets includes settings for upload directory, enabled toolbar elements, and initial field height.

 Initially RTE installs 2 tool sets:
-- **Basic** has buttons for bold, italic, underline, link and ordered/unordered lists
+- **Basic:** has buttons for bold, italic, underline, link, and ordered/unordered lists
-- **Full** offers full set of editor features
+- **Full:** offers full set of editor features

 ### Creating a Tool Set